cs50/ide50-deb/ide50/files/home/ubuntu/workspace/README.md

 ## Compiling and Running

-* There are a couple ways to compile and run your C programs, using the terminal, or using the built in C debugger.
+* There are a couple ways to compile and run your C programs: using the terminal or using the built-in C debugger.

 * Terminal

-  * To compile, `cd` to the directory with the C file, and type `make <filename>` into the terminal, where `<filename>` is the name of your C file without the extension
+  * To compile, `cd` to the directory with the C file, and type `make <filename>` into the terminal, where `<filename>` is the name of your C file without the extension.

-  * When it finishes compiling, you can run the compiled file with `./<filename>`
+  * Run the compiled executable with `./<filename>`.

 * Debugger

   * Click on the `Debug` button above.
 Your source code will automatically be compiled and run.

     * Your program's input and output (including any errors during compilation) occur in a new tab in the Console panel, below.

     * You can only `Debug` one program at a time, so please quit a running program before trying to run `Debug` on another!

   * The `Debug` option will open a GUI-based debugger panel on the right side of the workspace.
 You can view the stack, step through the code, and manipulate variables in this interface.

   * Add breakpoints by clicking in the space directly to the left of a line number.
 A red dot will appear, which annotates the breakpoint.

 * Process Management

-  * Sometimes, you need to force a program to quit.
+Sometimes you need to force a program to quit, like if you accidentally write a program that has an infinite loop!

-    * When you're using the debugger, you can hit the `Stop` button, or type CTRL-C into the Console panel.
+  * If you're using the GUI debugger, find the tab in the Console panel, below, that corresponds to the program and either hit the `Stop` button or type Ctrl-C. Please be patient as the process is shut down.

-    * If you're running a program in the terminal, you can type CTRL-C to stop the program.
-Sometimes this takes several seconds.
+  * If you're manually running a program in the terminal, you can type Ctrl-C to stop the program.
+It may take several seconds to respond.

-    * In either case you can also open a new terminal window, and
+  * As a last resort, you can force kill a process by clicking on the workspace stats in the upper-right hand corner (it is a graph of `Disk`, `Memory`, and `CPU`), and click `Show Process List`.
+Find your program in the process list, and `Kill` it.
+If, after a few seconds it does not respond, try `Force Kill`.

+## Web Server

+The instance is configured to use the Apache web server in a manner similar to, but not exactly the same as, the Appliance.

+To get the web server started, type `apachectl start` in the Console below.

+You can find out the domain by typing `hostname50`; copy that URL into a new window in your browser to visit your instance's web server!

+The `vhosts/example` directory in your workspace contains a sample layout for how you can structure your own sites.
+You may want to emulate this structure for problem set 7 and 8.

+You can access the contents of a directory in the `vhosts` folder by typing the directory name after your instance's domain.

+Find the domain by typing `hostname50` and copy that URL into a new window or tab in your browser!

+For example, visit `http://WORKSPACE-USER.c9.io/example` where `WORKSPACE` is your workspace name and `USER` is your Cloud9 username.

 ## Problem Sets